marionettejs/backbone.marionette/docs/marionette.view.md

 # Marionette.View

 An `View` is a view that, most of the time, represents a single item.
 That item may be a`Backbone.Model` or may be a `Backbone.Collection`.
 Whichever it is though, itwill be treated as a single item.
-It’s also possible to create Views that do not represent items, but just contain regions (which can be filled with views as well).
+It’s also possible to create Views that do not represent items, but just contain regions (which can be filled with View elements as well).
 View extends directly from `Backbone.View`, which means you’re free to use Backbone’s methods in your Marionette Views.

 Additionally, interactions with Marionette.Region will provide features such as `onShow` callbacks, etc. Please see [the Region documentation](./marionette.region.md) for more information.

+Note: Since Marionette v3.x, `Marionette.View` will replace `Marionette.LayoutView` and `Marionette.ItemView`.

 ## Documentation Index